Raw vector

 CVE-2025-0412 is a high-severity Improper Restriction of Operations within the Bounds of a Memory Buffer (CWE-119) vulnerability in Luxion Keyshot.
 Its CVSS base score is 7.8 (High).

-Operationally, ranked in the top 14.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Process Injection (T1055); ranked at the 30th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 CVE-2025-0412 is a memory corruption vulnerability in Luxion KeyShot Viewer that occurs during parsing of KSP files.
 The flaw stems from insufficient validation of user-supplied data and can be triggered when the application processes a malicious file, resulting in remote code execution in the context of the current process.
 It carries a CVSS 7.8 score and is tracked under CWE-119; the issue was originally reported as ZDI-CAN-22139.